tudorschlanger/latex-presentation/README.md

 ## Reference

-As much as possible the style file follows Matthew Butterick's wonderful typographical advice in [Practical Typography](https://practicaltypography.com)---especially the [section on presentations](https://practicaltypography.com/presentations.html).
+As much as possible the template follows Matthew Butterick's wonderful typographical advice in [Practical Typography](https://practicaltypography.com)---especially the [section on presentations](https://practicaltypography.com/presentations.html).